osgilliath/yet-another-windows-rice/README.md

 ## programs-used
 _these are the softwares used in the rice_
-> all the configs and settings updated in the following softwares will be included
+> contains links to the github repos or official sites of the programs

 **window manager** - [`glazeWM`](https://github.com/glzr-io/glazewm)